opjaegerdev/MyYouTubeDownloader/README.md

 Requires FFMpeg in this app's directory (next to the .exe) or in your systems $PATH https://www.ffmpeg.org/

 I didnt tread any new ground here I just wanted to do it myself.
+Right now there is very basic functionality.
+Will download at the highest available quality.

 Created by @opjaegerdev https://github.com/opjaegerdev Royalty Free and Open Source